targeting pixel

 Study-Abroad Opportunities

 Every student in the program is encouraged to study abroad and is eligible to receive up to $3,000 in travel scholarship funds for this purpose.
-Many honors students elect to fulfill this requirement during the summer term, although opportunities for semester-long study abroad are also possible.
+Many honors students elect to fulfill this requirement during the summer, although opportunities for semester-long study abroad are also possible.
 Honors students have studied abroad in England (Oxford), China, South Africa, Austria, Belize, and Honduras, among other locations.

 Ferrum College students standing outside behind a structure in Italy.